We are here to ensure you are remembered for your contribution and not your poor exit!

 5. Exit interviews – some larger organisations may conduct an exit interview.
 Be honest but keep your comments professional and constructive.

 Be remembered for your achievements not your grievances.
-Be careful not to burn your bridges - Remember your current manager may end up your future employer!
+Be careful not to burn your bridges - Remember your current manager may end up your future employer - you don't want to hinder your future travel and tourism career opportunities or hospitality careers.

 Before you hand in your notice, search for your new job here